codyloyd/author-site/stories/Boneyman.md

 David broke first, a hint of annoyance pulling at the corner of his mouth.
 “I have to admit I was expecting to see your boss this evening.”

 Terry’s eyes narrowed slightly, but he did not drop his pleasant smile.
 He spoke slowly.
 Clearly.
 “I do not think that will be necessary.”
 A pause.
-“However, it could be arranged if you find it important.”
+“However, it can be arranged if you find it important.”

-“I’m inclined to think your boss is trying to send some message by ignoring me, and I have to say, I’m not particularly fond of those implications.”
+“I’m inclined to think your boss is trying to send some message by ignoring me, and I have to say, I’m not particularly fond of the implications of that.”

 Terry again inclined his head slightly, maintaining eye contact with the man across the table.
 A moment passed.